reposense/RepoSense/docs/PublishingGuide.md

 ### Reducing the time taken by report generation

-1. The [travis configuration file](../.travis.yml) in our repository include tests, which is not required in your usage
+1. The [Travis-CI configuration file](../.travis.yml) in our repository include tests, which is not required in your usage
-1. [Use this link](../../../edit/master/.travis.yml) to edit the file
-1. You can remove the following line 3 to line 12 in the file
+1. [Use this link](../../../edit/master/.travis.yml) to edit the file and remove the following line 3 to line 12
 ```
 3  matrix:
 4    include: